projectodd/openwhisk-katacoda/rules-triggers/03-setup-rules-triggers.md

 # Setup Rules And Triggers

-In this step, you will go back to your first terminal window and setup a trigger and a rule to invoke the timestamp function periodically.
+In this step, you will go back to your **first Terminal tab** and setup a trigger and a rule to invoke the timestamp function periodically.
 If you have not clicked on the first terminal tab, do so now.

 **1. Setup `every-2-seconds` Trigger.**